- 1 U.S. Tax on Worldwide Income

 How to Qualify – Foreign Earned Income Exclusion

 In order to qualify for the exclusion, there are two tests that a person can try and meet (they have to meet only one of the two tests).
-It is important to note that a person cannot flip-flop back-and-forth each year between the two tests.
+It is important to note that a person should not flip-flop back-and-forth each year between the two tests, to reduce the chance of audit.

 Must be Earned Income